The Insurance Claim Process: A Guide To How Claims Work

 Some homeowners go their entire lives without needing to make an insurance claim.
-When disaster strikes, however, you need to know how to properly file an insurance claim and the processes that follow.
+When disaster strikes, however, you need to know how to properly file an insurance claim and the entire claim process that follows.
 Most home or business owners have never read their entire insurance policy, or, if they did, they don’t understand it in it’s entirety.

-That’s why we’re providing this guide of the most important things you need to know about how insurance claims work, including the typical way a home insurance claim proceeds.
-Here are the 10 steps to most insurance claims:
+That’s why we’re providing this guide of the most important things you need to know about how insurance claims work, including the typical process for how a home insurance claim proceeds.
+Here are the 10 steps in the process to most insurance claims:

 Step 1: Take Photos and Document Everything